 Dogs and Fireworks: Working with our Pet Behaviorist

-Is your dog afraid of fireworks?
+Is your dog afraid of fireworks ?
 Working with our pet behaviorist may be beneficial for you in the desensitization process.
 Even a dog with severe anxiety may be able to be calmed down somewhat throughout the fireworks.
-Although severe cases may not be completely resolved, the fear may be somewhat eased with the assistance of our pet behavior specialist.
+Although severe cases may not be completely resolved, the fear may be somewhat eased with the assistance of.

 Amber Johnson, Animal Behaviorist